licht1stein/pyzoom/README.md

 ### Instantiation from environment variables

-You can also create an instance of client when access key in environment variables `ZOOM_ACCESS_TOIKEN`. *Since the access token expires after one hour, this method is not a good idea any more.*
+You can also create an instance of client when access key in environment variables `ZOOM_ACCESS_TOKEN`. *Since the access token expires after one hour, this method is not a good idea any more.*

 ```python
 from pyzoom import ZoomClient